wazedxwxx/IBTFO/docs/geometry/EB.rst

 -----------------

 .. note::
-   This used to be supported when PeleC had it's own redistribution procedure.
+   This used to be supported when IBTFO had it's own redistribution procedure.
 This is no longer the case now that we use the redistribution procedure highlighted above.
 This section is kept for historical purposes.

 .. _eb_re_redist: